HOW TO TRACK PROGRESS DURING A BULKING PHASE

 If you’re gaining weight too slowly (or if your weight is completely stagnant altogether) then this means that you’re not in a sufficient calorie surplus to facilitate muscle growth.
 In this case, your calorie intake will need to be increased.

-It is possible to gain some muscle while eating at maintenance, or even in a calorie deficit if you’re a beginner.
+It is possible to gain some muscle while eating at maintenance calories, or even in a calorie deficit if you’re a beginner.
 However, if you’re in a focused bulking phase and your goal is to maximize muscle growth in the most effective way possible, then a calorie surplus will be a requirement.

 To bulk effectively, you need to be consuming more calories than you burn daily.